ktsosno/cronbuddy-server/README.md

 ```

 ### Nginx Configuration
-Here is a sample Nginx configuration for running the node and react server in tandem.
+Here is a sample Nginx configuration for running the node and react server on the same host.
 This also covers SSL and passwd authentication.
+This configuration forces a redirect to the SSL host on non-SSL requests.

 ```
 server {
         listen 80;